stfc/PSyclone/doc/dynamo0p3.rst

 Rules for Inter-Grid Kernels
 ++++++++++++++++++++++++++++

-1) An inter-grid kernel is identified by the presence of a field argument with the optional `mesh_arg` meta-data element (see :ref:`dynamo0.3-intergrid-mdata`).
+1) An inter-grid kernel is identified by the presence of a field or field-vector argument with the optional `mesh_arg` meta-data element (see :ref:`dynamo0.3-intergrid-mdata`).

+2) An invoke that contains one or more inter-grid kernels must not contain any other kernel types.

-2) An inter-grid kernel is only permitted to have field or field-vector arguments.
+3) An inter-grid kernel is only permitted to have field or field-vector arguments.

-3) All inter-grid kernel arguments must have the `mesh_arg` meta-data entry.
+4) All inter-grid kernel arguments must have the `mesh_arg` meta-data entry.

-4) An inter-grid kernel (and meta-data) must have at least one field on each of the fine and coarse meshes.
+5) An inter-grid kernel (and meta-data) must have at least one field on each of the fine and coarse meshes.
 Specifying all fields as coarse or fine is forbidden.

-5) Fields on different meshes must always live on different function spaces.
+6) Fields on different meshes must always live on different function spaces.

-6) All fields on a given mesh must be on the same function space.
+7) All fields on a given mesh must be on the same function space.

 Metadata
 ++++++++